svpatro/NumberTheory/README.md

 ### Quotient Group

 This program will ask you input a set of numbers (A) as a group along with its operation and another set of numbers (B) as a subgroup representative.
 The program will return whether A/B is a valid quotient group.

+### Prime Abelian

+This program is also known as the [Greedy Algorithm for an Abelian Group](https://math.stackexchange.com/questions/3907804/greedy-algorithm-for-an-abelian-group) of Order P^n.